The European Structural and Investment Funds (ESIF)

 NOTE TO APPLICANTS - New Application Forms: The Managing Authorities have released updated versions of the outline and full application forms that must be completed when applying for funding.
 The new forms can be accessed here:

 There are a number of calls that are currently open for applications.
 Please click on the hyperlinks below to access the call details.
-The deadline for submitting project proposals under all priorities is 17 February 2017.
+The deadline for submitting project proposals under these priorities is 8 September 2017.

 There is currently one call for projects open - ESF IP 2.2 Skills for Growth.
-The deadline for applciations is 10 March 2017.
+The deadline for applications is 10 October 2017.
 Please click on the link below for further information.

 There are currently two EARFD calls open - Food Processing and Rural Tourism.
 Please use the link below to access the call information, which can be found in the corresponding Handbook: